IBMDataScience/sample-notebooks/README.md

 # sample-notebooks
-Sample notebooks that are published by IBM for IBM Data Science Experience.
+Sample notebooks that are published by IBM for IBM Watson Studio.